Individualized Education Program: Related services

+Eligibility

 Before an IEP is written for a student with a disability, the school must first determine whether the student qualifies for special education services.
 To qualify, the child's disability must have an adverse effect on the child's educational progress.

-To determine eligibility, the school must conduct a full evaluation of the child in all areas of suspected disability.
-Based in part on the results of the evaluation, the school along with the parents meet to review the resultsthe child's current level of performanceand to determine whether special education services are needed.
-In some cases, people may go undiagnosed because of strong visual memories and oral skills they possess, which can mask symptoms of having an impaired learning disorder.
+To determine eligibility, the school must conduct a full evaluation of the child in all areas of disability.

 If the child is found to be eligible for services, the school is required to convene an IEP team and develop an appropriate educational plan for the child.
 The IEP should be implemented as soon as possible after the child is determined eligible.
 IDEA does not state specific time frames for each step, but each state determines its own laws for identifying the criteria regarding education and how it should be followed.
 States have added specific timelines that schools must follow for the eligibility, IEP development, and IEP implementation milestones.

 As outlined by IDEA, students can receive free appropriate education under special education law if they fall under one of 14 categories: